-DETROIT (AP) -- Shares of General Motors Co. sank to a 10-month low Friday after Standard & Poor's raised doubts that the company's credit rating would be restored to investment grade status this year.
+DETROIT (AP) -- Shares of General Motors Co. fell to a 10-month low Friday as the company's widening recall crisis put a coveted upgrade of its credit rating in doubt.

-The shares have fallen more than 8 percent since Feb.
-13, when GM began a series of recalls, including 2.6 million small cars for a deadly ignition switch problem that is linked to 13 deaths.
-About half of that drop came on Friday.
+The stock has dropped almost 6 percent since Feb.
+13, when GM began a series of recalls, including 2.6 million small cars for a deadly ignition switch problem.